rockthejvm/rockthejvm.github.io/_posts/2024-07-01-zio-fullstack-webapp.md

 }
 ```

-In this example Chart.js binding are generated from the TypeScript definition and fully accessible from ScalaJS at compile time, whereas the chart.js will be used at runtime.
+In this example Chart.js bindings are generated from the TypeScript definition and fully accessible from ScalaJS at compile time, whereas the chart.js will be used at runtime.
-Generated classes are pushed in your local (ivy) repo, hence generated only one.
+Generated classes are pushed in your local (ivy) repo, hence generated only once.

 Notice, this package.json is not the application one, because I want to limit this binding generation to strict necessary.